-In, fact dermaplaning (a popular method of exfoliation or acne treatment) primarily involves using small razors to remove layers of dead skin.
+In, fact dermaplaning (a popular method of exfoliation or acne treatment) primarily involves using small razors to remove layers of dead skin and peach fuzz.

 Try to be as light as possible with your razor, allowing the weight of your razor to do most of the work.